jeffmd/RPIGears/README.md

 Running
 -------

-To run the demo type `./RPIGears.bin.`  The demo runs full screen.
+To run the demo type `./RPIGears.bin.`  The demo runs in a X11 window.
 To exit the demo press esc or enter key on the keyboard.